uktrade/export-opportunities/README.md

 * You can deploy the project on Heroku with minimum effort as long as you setup environmental variables like you would do in localhost.

 ## Contribution
-You are welcome to contribute, please get in touch with [Alex Giamas](alexandros.giamas@digital.trade.gov.uk).
+You are welcome to contribute, please get in touch with [Alex Giamas](mailto:alexandros.giamas@digital.trade.gov.uk) or [Mateusz Lapsa Malawski](mailto:mateusz.lapsa-malawski@digital.trade.gov.uk).